MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/financial-teams-templates-in-the-admin-console.md

 ## <a name="use-team-templates-with-microsoft-graph"></a>Uso de plantillas de equipo con Microsoft Graph

-Los desarrolladores pueden usar Microsoft Graph para crear equipos a partir de plantillas de equipo predefinidas.
-Para obtener más información sobre el uso de plantillas de equipo con Microsoft Graph, vea [Introducción a las plantillas de equipo mediante Microsoft Graph](get-started-with-teams-templates.md), [información general de la API de Microsoft Teams](/graph/teams-concept-overview?view=graph-rest-1.0) y [tipo de recurso teamsTemplate](/graph/api/resources/teamstemplate?view=graph-rest-1.0).
+Developers can use Microsoft Graph to create teams from pre-built team templates.
+To learn more about using team templates with Microsoft Graph, see [Get started with team templates using Microsoft Graph](get-started-with-teams-templates.md), [Microsoft Teams API overview](/graph/teams-concept-overview?view=graph-rest-1.0&preserve-view=true), and [teamsTemplate resource type](/graph/api/resources/teamstemplate?view=graph-rest-1.0&preserve-view=true).

 ### <a name="bank-branch"></a>Sucursal bancaria